 Additional collection of invertebrates (benthos)

 Although standardized data collection for fish is well established in IBTS protocols (see below), there is no standardized approach to the submission of data on the catches and size distribution of other invertebrate species (those not in Table 3.1).
 No agreed protocols for the collection and submission of data exist because the levels of taxonomic expertise on board vessels can be variable.
 The GOV is not an effective gear for catching benthos for quantitative sampling, but it can be used for some crude distribution information, as long as the limitations of the gear are taken into consideration, e.g., the type and rigging of the groundgear, the size of the net meshes.
 These data may be collected as presence/absence or weights/numbers.
 It is at the discretion of the institute collecting the data to decide what means is most appropriate.
-Hence, national laboratories collecting information on benthos should continue to do so.
-Data should not be reported to DATRAS until rigorous quality assurance and reporting procedures are in place, so as to ensure that data are of high quality.
+Hence, national laboratories collecting information on benthos may continue to do so.

 Table 3.1.
 Shellfish and cephalopods to be recorded and/or measured during surveys.